patrickburke66/DataViz_Final_Project/updates.md

 ### End of class

 Today in class I accomplished a few different tasks.
 First was I was able to get labels on my table and have it formatted as I initially desired.
 Secondly, I was able to create two separate tabs for my Shiny app which is how I eventually want my final to look.
 I also began initializing a graph, which I still am trouble shooting.
 I also read in a new data set, which shows the world records for each course and kart combinations.
-Hopefully I can have that data set incoorperated into my Shiny app by next class.
+Hopefully I can have that data set incorporated into my Shiny app by next class.
 It will require me to tidy up a lot of the entries though, which I did accomplish some of in class.

+## April 4

+## Beginning of Class

+My updates from this weekend of work include fully reading in and tidying the World Record data.
+I also added another tab which included the World Record data table.
+I also added the data into my geom_bar(), but it still is unresponsive.
+I know that I have a poor approach at the graph right now, however my priority is to first fix all of my tables.
+Adding the World Record table lead to problems in my other two tabs, which I have spent the last majority of my time trying to fix.